benevanoff/social-code-challenges/README.md

 ![UML](./docs/database_UML.png)

+## Infrastructure

+The `infrastructure` folder defines the infrastructure necessary to deploy the application, as code.

+`infrastructure/docker-compose.yml` defines a deployment template to run all the necesssary services on a single host.

+The template includes
+* a Redis server
+* a MySQL server with a database schema defined in `infrastructure/schema.sql`
+* A REST server for the users microservices defined in `infrastructure/Dockerfile.users`
+* A REST server for the challenges microservices defined in `infrastructure/Dockerfile.challenges`

+To run the deployment, navigate to the `infrastructure` folder and run `docker compose up --build`

 ## Users Microservice

 The users microservice will provide a set of REST endpoints for registering new users, authenticating users, creating user sessions and destroying user sessions.